msquatch/example-go-rest-over-grpc/README.md

 # example-go-rest-over-grpc

 Example of providing a REST API on top of gRPC in Go.
+The configuration and code provided implement a REST API on top of a simple gRPC service.
+Both services listen on the same port.
+Under the hood,when a REST request is received, it is converted to a gRPC request and sent over a socket.

+## Examples

-## gRPC
+### gRPC

 Example calls: